Download PDF here.

 Exhibition of prints at the Bibliothèque Nationale de France, Paris

 Sean Scully.
-A Retrospective exhibition and tour at Miro Foundation, Barcelona; Musée d’Art Moderne, Sainte-Etienne, and Museo d’Arte Contemporanea Roma (MACRO), Rome.
+A Retrospective opens at Miro Foundation, Barcelona; Travels to Musée d’Art Moderne, Sainte-Etienne and Museo d’Arte Contemporanea Roma (MACRO), Rome.

-Awarded Honorary Degree, Doctor Honoris Causa, Universitas Miguel Hernandez, Valencia.
+Awarded Honorary Degree of Doctor Honoris Causa by Universitas Miguel Hernandez, Elche, Spain.

-Elson Lecture at the National Gallery of Art, Washington, D.C
+Gives Elson Lecture at the National Gallery of Art, Washington, D.C.

-Retrospective exhibition and tour Konstantinopel oder die versteckte Sinnlichkeit.
+Retrospective exhibition Konstantinopel oder die versteckte Sinnlichkeit.
 Die Bilderwelt von Sean Scully (Constantinople or the Sensual Concealed.
-The Imagery of Sean Scully) at MKM Museum Küppersmühle für Moderne Kunst, Duisburg and Ulster Museum, Belfast
+The Imagery of Sean Scully) opens at MKM Museum Küppersmühle für Moderne Kunst, Duisburg; Travels to Ulster Museum, Belfast.

 Son Oisín is born.

-Tour of important early works, Works from the 1980s at VISUAL – Centre for Contemporary Art, Carlow; Leeds Art Gallery, Leeds and Wilhelm-Hack Museum, Ludwigshafen am Rhein
+Exhibition of important early works, Works from the 1980s opens at VISUAL – Centre for Contemporary Art, Carlow; Travels to Leeds Art Gallery, Leeds and Wilhelm-Hack Museum, Ludwigshafen am Rhein, Germany.

-Awarded Honorary Degree, Doctor of Letters by Newcastle University, Newcastle, UK
+Awarded Honorary Degree of Doctor of Letters by Newcastle University, Newcastle, England.

 Chazen Museum of Art, Madison, WI opens their new expansion with solo exhibition of Sean’s 8 part Liliane paintings and related works.

-Opens nine solo Museum exhibitions from Philadelphia, PA to Rome, Italy, including the Retrospective, Grey Wolf at the Kunstmuseum Bern and Lentos Kunsthmuseum Linz.
+Opens nine solo museum exhibitions from Philadelphia, PA to Rome, Italy, including Sean Scully.
+Grey Wolf – A Retrospective at the Kunstmuseum Bern, Switzerland and Lentos Kunstmuseum, Linz, Austria.

 Becomes a member of the Royal Academy of Arts in London, England

-Awarded an honorary doctorate Fine Arts from the National University of Ireland's Burren College of Art.
+Awarded an honorary doctorate of Fine Arts from the National University of Ireland's Burren College of Art.

 Opens fourteen solo exhibitions around the World, including the first major retrospective by a western artist in China.
 The retrospective show travels both to Shanghai and Beijing.

 Museum Liaunig/Neuhaus in Austria opens their new building expansion with a solo exhibition Sean Scully.
-Painting as an Imaginative World Appropriation featuring seventeen paintings and four watercolours.
+Painting as an Imaginative World Appropriation.

-Participates for the first time at the Venice Biennale with a solo exhibition under the title Land Sea at the Palazzo Falier in Venice, Italy.
+Participates for the first time at the Venice Biennale with the solo exhibition Land Sea at the Palazzo Falier in Venice, Italy.

 Opens a new studio space in Tappan, New York.

-Publishes a new book on essays by Arthur C. Danto on Sean Scully.
+Publishes a new book of essays by Arthur C. Danto on Sean Scully.

-His permanent installation at the 10th century church Santa Cecilia in Barcelona, Spain opens to the public.
+His permanent installation at the 10th century Church of Santa Cecília de Montserrat in Barcelona, Spain opens to the public.

 He is awarded the V Congreso Asociacion Protecturi, Madrid, Spain for his contribution to the Spanish religious heritage.